yera217/rsp_rcm/README.md

 * gfortran (or other fotran compiler)
 `sudo apt-get install gfortran`

-* Ocoros RTT and UR5 packages used in the course assignemtns (are included here also)
+* pyKDL and Ocoros packages, UR5 packages used in the course assignemtns (are included here also)

 ### Simulation running instruction:
 ```